 Follow the Manual

 Assembling a yurt can be a very fun occasion.
 Many of our customers have made their “Yurt Set Up Day” into an enjoyable gathering.
 They invite their friends and family, order food, blast the tunes, and get to work.
-Depending on the size of the yurt, a team of 3-6 people is usually plenty for the job of unloading and erecting the yurt kit.
+There should be a good, knowledgeable team leader or contractor in charge, who has read the manual thoroughly and can direct the rest of the crew.
+Depending on the floor plan of the yurt, a team of 3-6 people is usually plenty for the job of unloading and erecting the yurt kit.

-Erecting a small to mid-sized yurt can be done in one day, while larger yurts usually take no more than two.
+Building a small to mid-sized yurt can be done in one day, while larger yurts usually take no more than two.
 Plan your ‘yurt assembly day’ in advance, and time it with the shipping and delivery of your yurt, but keep in mind that shipping delays can occur when the product is in transit.
-With this too, we have helpful resources.

 Check out this quick time lapse video of a 30′ Pacific Yurt assembly, including the platform build, and this even quicker view of 4 men setting up a 24′ yurt over 7 hours, which is condensed into a minute and a half.